meridianid/surel-react/README.md

 $ yarn example
 ```

-The result html will be saved in the emails directory.
+The result html will be saved in the `dir` directory.
 Here is what it looks
 like:

 ![Email preview](https://s3-eu-west-1.amazonaws.com/sentisis-images/github_public/react-emails/email-preview.png)